Ben Harpur: Professional

 Harpur made his professional debut with the Senators' American Hockey League (AHL) affiliate Binghamton Senators in 2015.

 During the 2015–16 season, Harpur was called up to Ottawa and made his NHL debut against the Minnesota Wild on March 31, 2016.
 In the 2016–17 season, Harpur again played most of the season with Binghamton.
 Harpur was called up to Ottawa for the NHL playoffs and he made his playoff debut on April 17, 2017, against the Boston Bruins.
 On February 9, 2018, Harpur signed a two-year, $1.45 million contract extension with the Senators.

 On December 1, 2018, in the first game back for Erik Karlsson since his trade to the San Jose Sharks, Harpur scored his first ever National Hockey League goal on Sharks goaltender Martin Jones.
 On July 1, 2019, Harpur was traded by the Senators, along with Cody Ceci, Aaron Luchuk and a 2020 third-round draft pick to the Toronto Maple Leafs in exchange for Nikita Zaitsev, Connor Brown and Michael Carcone.

 Unable to make the Maple Leafs roster heading into the 2019–20 season, Harpur was placed on waivers and re-assigned to AHL affiliate, the Toronto Marlies.
 Appearing in 33 games from the blueline for the Marlies, Harpur contributed with one goal and 11 points.
 With limited chance to return to the NHL with the Maple Leafs, Harpur was traded to the Nashville Predators in exchange for Miikka Salomäki on February 22, 2020.

 After two full seasons within the Predators organization, Harpur left as a free agent and went unsigned leading into the 2022–23 season.
 On October 13, 2022, Harpur agreed to a professional tryout contract with the Hartford Wolf Pack of the AHL.
 Having played in four games with the Wolf Pack, Harpur was signed by NHL affiliate, the New York Rangers, in agreeing to a one-year, two-way contract on October 27.
 He was later recalled by the Rangers, and remained on the roster adding depth to the blueline in posting four points through 17 contests before he was signed to a two-year, $1.575 million contract extension with the Rangers on January 26, 2023.

+Harpur's 2023-24 season ended after just seven games with the Hartford Wolf Pack after he required season-ending pectoral surgery.

 On November 8, 2024, Harpur received a game misconduct for charging goalie Felix Sandström of the Rochester Americans.
-The following day, he received a four-day suspension from the AHL.
+The following day, he received a four-game suspension from the AHL.

+Ahead of the 2025-26 season, Harpur signed a professional tryout with the Florida Panthers of the NHL, but was released on October 2, 2025.

+On October 19, 2025, Harpur inked a deal for the remainder of the season with the Shanghai Dragons of the Kontinental Hockey League (KHL).